yolorollo/docs/CONTRIBUTING.md

 Thank you for taking the time to contribute!
 Please follow these guidelines to ensure a smooth and productive workflow. 🚀🚀🚀

-To get started with the project, please refer to the [README.md](https://github.com/numerique-gouv/impress/blob/main/README.md) for detailed instructions.
+To get started with the project, please refer to the [README.md](https://github.com/suitenumerique/docs/blob/main/README.md) for detailed instructions.

+Please also check out our [dev handbook](https://suitenumerique.gitbook.io/handbook) to learn our best practices.

+## Help us with translations

+You can help us with translations on [Crowdin](https://crowdin.com/project/lasuite-docs).
+Your language is not there?
+Request it on our Crowdin page 😊.

 ## Creating an Issue